Skip to main content

 Finding a suitable building is an enormous hurdle, requiring consideration of:

 • Location.
-This will impact on cost, security, proximity to accessible labor pool and downstream services such as courier network.
+This will impact cost, security, proximity to an accessible labour pool and downstream services such asa courier network.

 2. Choosing the right supporting software for ecommerce fulfilment

 This is especially true for picking a warehouse management software (WMS).
-There are a series of aspects to be analyzed:
+There are a series of aspects to be analysed:

 • If outsourcing this product, there is a basic balance to be struck between cost and capability.
 It is critical to always remember that if the WMS fails, the operation will halt, and it will be almost impossible to change providers within the same building.

-• A lack of function flexibility within the chosen software may exclude future business changes, so the cost and flexibility of any change requires in-depth understanding.
+• A lack of functional flexibility within the chosen software may exclude future business changes, so the cost and flexibility of any change requires an in-depth understanding.

-• It is possible to build a WMS in-house, but lessons must be learned from using an outsourced solution before this should be considered.
+• It is possible to build a WMS in-house, but lessons must be learned from using an outsourced solution before this is considered.

 3. Staffing and workforce management